chocoteam/choco-geost/README.md

-geost
+Geost
 =====

-The geost constraint for Choco3
+The Geost constraint for Choco3